Lincoln Head Cents Collection

 In 2010, the Shield Reverse was introduced to replace the Bicentennial program.
 The new reverse features a union shield, which dates back to the 1780s, features 13 vertical stripes for the original states, and is seen widely on frescoes throughout the U.S. Capitol.
 The shield was widely used during the Civil War era, with its inscription e pluribus unum ("out of many, one") signifying unity.
 For the new coin design, a horizontal scroll bears the denomination one cent.

 Littleton Coin has a wide inventory of Lincoln Head cents, from 1909 to the present.
-To view all of these coins, see our Cents category.
+To view all of these coins, see our Lincoln Cents category.